 Lack of Follow Up Syndrome

 Do you want to drastically increase your sales?
 But, you wonder what to do.
-Lack of follow up costs entrepreneurs tens of thousands of dollars in lost income.
+Lack of follow up costs accounting professionals tens of thousands of dollars in lost income.

 Which of these apply to you?